Add your voice to the call for global debt justice

 A global injustice

 This debt crisis highlights a global injustice.
-Wealthier nations, whose pollution has driven climate change and the harm that it causes, are responsible for most of the problem.
+Wealthier nations, whose actions have driven climate change and exacerbated harms to the environment, are responsible for most of the problem.
 Yet it is poorer nations that are paying the highest price, both environmentally and financially.
 This is especially true in the Pacific, where nations face the worst impacts of climate change, yet they are being forced into unsustainable debt to rebuild and make adaptations.

 We need a new and more just approach.